abadillo999/equationSystemTDD/README.md

 # equationSystem
-Develop by Test First Development (TFD) an application for equation solving
+Develop by Test Driven Development (TDD) an application for equation solving